brainsaysno/metaprog/README.md

 ### Basic Usage

-Below is a simple (but overkill) example demonstrating how to generate a function that logs "Hello world!" to the console.
+Below is a simple (and extremely overkill) example demonstrating how to generate a function that logs "Hello world!" to the console.

 ```typescript
 import { MetaprogFunctionBuilder } from 'metaprog';